 White people have room to improve.
-To do that, we must stop dissolving in our white-settler guilt.
+To do that, we need to stop dissolving in our white-settler guilt.

 I’d seen this message before.
 In the weeks leading up to Cancel “Canada” Day, I’d attended protests responding to the recent murders of George Floyd and Breonna Taylor, and more generally to the on-going murder of Black people at the hands of the police in the so-called United States.
 The same sign, “I understand that I will never understand, but here I stand,” was held high—albeit meekly—by white people in the crowd.